flokoe/bash-hackers-wiki/docs/howto/dissectabadoneliner.md

 sh $ for i in *.zip; do j=$(basename "$i" ".zip"); mkdir $j; cd $j; unzip ../$i; cd ..; done
 ```

-In Bash we don\'t need the subshell or the external basename command.
+In Bash we don't need the subshell or the external basename command.
 See [Substring removal with parameter
 expansion](../syntax/pe.md#substring_removal):